 How to Get Free Cable TV

-Buy an HD Antenna
+Buy an Antenna

 Today’s antennas are sleek and easy to install.
-Even if you’re not a technical genius (I’m not), you can install an antenna in a few minutes.
+Even if you’re not a technical genius, you can install an antenna in several minutes.

 - Home Shopping Network

 We also receive all the network channels.
 These include ABC, CBS, FOX, and NBC.
 Over-the-air antennas are the best way to watch local channels without cable.

 We live in Omaha and receive roughly 40 channels with our antenna.
 If you live in a larger city, you can get up to 100 channels.

 The FCC has a helpful page that helps you identify what channels you can receive in your home.
 Once you provide your ZIP code it gives you an idea of what you can expect.